UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Aethestics

-The aethestics will be very cartoonish and pixelated.
+The aethestics will be very 8bit style and pixelated.
 The audio will create an immersive atmosphere and the sound effects will whacky allowing playing to feel okay with making mistakes and trying again.

 ## Graphical

 - Characters List
   - Agriculural Engineer
   - Computer Scientist
-  - Governor
 - Textures:
-  - Space Farm House
   - Wheat
   - Corn
   - Hemp